Dhi13man/open_route_service/README.md

 ## Dependencies

 - [Dart,](https://www.dartlang.org/) for the Dart SDK which this obviously runs on.
-- [http,](https://pub.dev/packages/http) for making HTTP requests to the API endpoints.
+- [http,](https://pub.dev/packages/http) for internally making RESTful HTTP Network requests to the API endpoints.

 ## Additional information